Sacroiliitis

-Sacroiliitis is inflammation within the sacroiliac joint.
+Sacroiliitis is inflammation within the sacroiliac joint, where the base of the spine, known as the sacrum, and the pelvis, known as the ilium, connect.
+The term "sacroiliitis" combines the words sacrum, ilium, and "itis", which is a Latin term denoting inflammation.

+Inflammation in the sacroilliac joint can develop through several different processes.
 It is a feature of spondyloarthropathies, such as axial spondyloarthritis (including ankylosing spondylitis), psoriatic arthritis, reactive arthritis or arthritis related to inflammatory bowel diseases, including ulcerative colitis or Crohn's disease.
 It is also the most common presentation of arthritis from brucellosis.
+Problems with the SI joint are in some cases caused by injury in childbirth, other injury, a congenital condition, or a viral or bacterial infection.

 Symptoms and signs

 People suffering from sacroiliitis can often experience symptoms in a number of different ways, however it is commonly related to the amount of pressure that is put onto the sacroiliac joint.
-Sacroiliitis pain is typically axial, meaning that the location of the condition is also where the pain is occurring.
+Sacroiliitis pain is typically axial (as opposed to radicular), meaning that the location of the condition is also where the pain is occurring.
 Symptoms commonly include prolonged, inflammatory pain in the lower back region, hips or buttocks.

 However, in more severe cases, pain can become more radicular and manifest itself in seemingly unrelated areas of the body including the legs, groin and feet.